christophertino/rize-swift-sdk/README.md

   <br />
 </p>

-# Rize iOS Swift SDK
+# Rize Swift SDK

 Rize makes financial services simple and accessible by enabling fintechs, financial institutions and brands to build across multiple account types with one API.
-The Rize iOS SDK enables access to all platform services in our sandbox, integration and production environments.
+The Rize Swift SDK enables access to all platform services in our sandbox, integration and production environments.

 When you're ready to build, [open a sandbox environment](https://rizefs.com/get-access/).
 If you have questions, feedback, or a use case you want to discuss with us, contact us at [hello@rizemoney.com](mailto:hello@rizemoney.com).